edouard-gv/slow-tuto/README.md

 - Learn from the differences.
 - Repeat with the following line, or the current line if you feel it.

-Exception : a line preceded with a comment starting with "Learning ..." should be executed without guessing.
+Exceptions: a block preceded with a comment starting with "Learning ..." may be executed without guessing.

 Rules for writing a slow-tuto.
 - Write in the header what prerequisite a trainee should have before starting the tuto.